klange/toaruos/README.md

     ./build.sh

-This will install the required dependencies, build the userspace libraries and toolchain, build the kernel, and give you a working ramdisk and hard disk.
+This will install the required dependencies, build the userspace libraries and toolchain, build the kernel, and give you a hard disk image.

 You can then run `make run` or `make kvm` to run QEMU.
-An additional `make run-config` command is available that allows easy customization of the emulation environment.
+An additional `make run-config` command is available that allows easy customization of the emulation environment through a config file (`.config`, see `util/config-parser` for available options).

 While we only officially support QEMU, other environments - including actual hardware - should work given the appropriate tools.
 If you are eager to try とあるOS from a real machine, please use GRUB 2 and ensure that you provide the correct graphics payload options.
 In the future, GRUB 2 configurations will be supported with configuration files and build scripts.